andersbogsnes/ml_tooling/docs/dataset.rst

 Creating a FileDataset from a csv file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creating a FileDataset, one should define how the data is loaded based on the :code:`self.file_path` variable
+When we create a FileDataset, we need to specify the location of our datafiles - this will be available in the :code:`self.file_path` attribute
 A more elaborate example of using this dataset can be found at :file:`../notebooks/Titanic Demo.ipynb`.

 .. code-block::